dotnet/roslyn/docs/features/patterns.work.md

 - [ ] Internationalize diagnostics for pattern-matching #9283
 - [ ] SymbolInfo for bad property in a property pattern should contain candidate symbols #9284
 - [ ] Compiler crash with match expressions in lambda analysis. #9430
-- [ ] Allow throw expression on right of && and || #9453
-- [ ] PatternVariableFinder is lacking explicit visibility modifier #9530
+- [x] PatternVariableFinder is lacking explicit visibility modifier #9530
-- [ ] PatternVariableFinder doesn't follow style conventions for field names #9531
+- [x] PatternVariableFinder doesn't follow style conventions for field names #9531
 - [ ] Test code coverage of pattern-matching implementation. #9542

 IDE Features